 The first symptoms usually are one or more tender, red swellings in the groin or underarm.
 These swellings can enlarge and then open and begin to drain.
 Then, over a period of 10 days to a month, the area heals but with scarring.
 Because the condition is chronic, it can flare up repeatedly, often in response to stress.
 Personal hygiene has nothing to do with developing the condition in the first place or with the flare ups.

-While there’s no cure for Hidradenititis Suppurativa, lifestyle changes can help bring it under control and prevent flare ups:
+While there’s no cure for hidradenitis suppurativa, the following lifestyle changes can help bring it under control and reduce flare-ups:

-- Avoid exposure to heat if possible to minimize the chances of sweating.
+- If possible, avoid exposure to heat in order to minimize sweating.

-- Lose weight if you’re overweight (Hidradenitis Suppurativa isn’t caused by being overweight but it is worsened by excess weight).
+- Lose weight if you’re overweight.
+(Hidradenitis suppurativa isn’t caused by being overweight but is worsened by excess weight).

 - Avoid tight clothing.

-- Bathe daily using an antibacterial soap; some doctors recommend antibacterial lotion for controlling the odor.
+- Bathe daily using an antibacterial soap; some doctors recommend antibacterial lotion for controlling body odor.